ryanmio/DecodeMe-/TASKS.md

 - [x] Prevent layout shift in leaderboard when using filters
 - [x] accessibility audit
 - [x] Game History should have chat with tutor button and enable chat window
+- [x] Add slight delay to typing animation in chatwithscript
 - [ ] Finalize post game review system and user messages
 - [ ] Add Play Again button to gameover
 - [ ] Leaderboard should have tooltip or something for truncated long names
-- [ ] Add little X to clear selected script in chatwithscript
-- [ ] Add slight delay to typing animation in chatwithscript

 ### Testing
 - [ ] Test anonymous user flow